-Let's delve into the fascinating world of amino acids and explore which ones are capable of forming disulfide bonds, crucial components in protein structure and function.
+Let's walk through the fascinating world of amino acids and explore which ones are capable of forming disulfide bonds, crucial components in protein structure and function.

 The Key Player: Cysteine